 After whooping cough reached epidemic levels in California in 2010, the state took action, embarking on a public information campaign and increasing the availability of vaccines.
 A law was passed requiring booster shots for older students.

 In 2008, Waldorf School in El Sobrante closed temporarily after whooping cough sickened more than a dozen students, eight of them kindergartners.
 The school had a vaccination rate of less than 50 percent.
-Last year, 27 percent of kindergartners had up-to-date vaccinations; 68 percent were opted out by their families for personal reasons.
+Last year, only 27 percent of kindergartners had up-to-date vaccinations; 68 percent were opted out by their families for personal reasons.

-State health officials are tracking the divergence of opt-out rates in private and public schools, but are not planning any studies or outreach efforts targeting this population.
+State health officials are tracking the divergence of opt-out rates in private and public schools, but are not planning any studies or outreach efforts targeting this pupil population.
 The state is conducting a general education campaign to boost vaccinate rates.

 A look at the 15 California private school campuses with the highest vaccine opt-out rates among kindergartners: